RanaElGahawy/CalendarEffect/index.md

 Markets rarely offer clear verdicts.
 They leave traces, hints, and contradictions.

-The data is now open.
+The data is open.
 The tools are in your hands.
 The investigation continues with you.

 <section id="calendar-effects" class="fx-wrap">